AliHasanMirza/cars-api/README.md

 ## Week One-Three

 - Read the introductory chapter (all)
-- Implement the car pricing model in Jupyter (Ali)
+- Implement the car pricing model in Jupyter (Ali Hasan Mirza)
 - Add an HTTP API in front of the pricing model (Thaggard)
 - Deploy the car pricing Jupyter Notebook to Docker (Reed)